tyson-swetnam/bighorns/README.md

 # bighorns
-Repo for virtual machine set up, software installation, and GRASS and GDAL scripts for AZ Bighorns study in collaboration with NMGFD and University of NM (Las Cruces).
+Repo for virtual machine set up, software installation, and GRASS and GDAL scripts for AZ Bighorns study in collaboration with NMGFD and New Mexico State University (Las Cruces).

 The intent of the project is to vertically sample ~60,000 radio collar GPS locations down to their date and hour, by the solar irradiation of the location across an entire year (~5,800 rasters).
-We also want to calculate heat load of the surface to infer a daily temperature for the site.
+We also want to calculate heat load of the surface to infer a daily temperature for the site at the time of the GPS ping.

+To calculate the heat load index I am using my `Sol` distributed computing method.

-We will [point sample](https://pvanb.wordpress.com/2010/02/15/sampling-raster-values-at-point-locations-in-qgis/) the daily average (global irradiation) for the heat index of the site, as well as the topographic metrics of each GPS collar location.
+We will [point sample](https://pvanb.wordpress.com/2010/02/15/sampling-raster-values-at-point-locations-in-qgis/) the monthly summed global irradiation and hours of insolation, in addition to calculating the heat index of the site, and topographic metrics of each GPS collar location.

+We have the opporunity to use the DAYMET daily data archive, but a script must be written to pull those data from the [ORNL DAAC](https://daymet.ornl.gov/).

 For the daily/hourly solar models, I am thinking of using the [r.out.xyz](https://grass.osgeo.org/grass72/manuals/r.out.xyz.html) function in a python script